-Styro wreaths are widely used as sympathy tributes as flowers for this occasion are prepared before the event and do not need to drink water and last long.
-The white wreath is wrapped with green plastic wreath wrap to hide the white base and the fresh flowers are wired and inserted into the wreath base.
+Styrofoam wreaths are widely used as sympathy tributes as flowers for this occasion are prepared before the event and do not need to drink water and last long.
+The white wreath is wrapped with green plastic wreath wrap to hide the white base, and the fresh flowers are wired and inserted into the wreath base.

-The main use for Styro wreaths in floral decoration is using them for artificial and dried flower arrangements.
+The main use for Styrofoam wreaths in floral decoration is using them for artificial and dried flower arrangements.
 They have wire stems and are easy to insert into the foam.
-Styrofoam is not as soft and dusty as wet or dry floral foam and is often preferred for artificial flower arranging.
+Styrofoam is often preferred for artificial flower arranging due to its lightness and low dustiness compared to wet or dry floral foam.

-Polystyrene/styrofoam hearts, cones, stars and eggs are great for Christmas, Wedding, Valentine’s or Easter craft.
-High quality Styrofoam/polystyrene can be decorated and painted with acrylic hobby paints, glitters and sequins.
-Also think about decorating with yarns, strings and threads.
+Polystyrene/Styrofoam hearts, cones, stars, and eggs are great for Christmas, wedding, Valentine’s, or Easter crafts.
+High-quality Styrofoam/polystyrene can be decorated and painted with acrylic hobby paints, glitters, and sequins.
+They can also be decorated with yarns, strings, and threads.

-Polystyrene boxes are great for packing fruit, vegetables and even fresh seafood as they keep the fresh produce insulated.
+Polystyrene boxes are great for packing fruit, vegetables, and fresh seafood as they keep the produce insulated.
 Polystyrene is also used in the walls of cool rooms for added insulation.

 - What types of Styrofoam or polystyrene are there?

-There are many densities of polystyrene for a variety of applications from packaging, insulation and floral and crafts.
+There are many densities of polystyrene for a variety of applications, from packaging and insulation to floral and crafts.

-Styrofoam come in many shapes for hobby, craft and floral decorating.
-Popular styrofoam shapes are styro sheets and blocks, balls and spheres; cones, sticks, wreaths, hearts, stars and more.
+Styrofoam comes in many shapes for hobby, craft, and floral decorating.
+Popular Styrofoam shapes include sheets, blocks, balls, spheres, cones, sticks, wreaths, hearts, stars, and more.